openbsd/xenocara/lib/mesa/docs/drivers/freedreno/ir3-notes.rst

     generated.

 ``ir3_shader_variant``
-    The actual hw shader generated based on input TGSI and shader key.
+    The actual HW shader generated based on input TGSI and shader key.

 ``ir3_compiler``
     Compiler frontend which generates ir3 and runs the various backend